jenswittmann/MODX-Gitify-Preset/README.md

 # MODX Gitify Preset

-1. add files and folder in your MODX public root
+1. add files and folder to your MODX public root
 2. create a .modmore.com.key file and add your personal credentials:

 ```